Agent Skills: code-simplifier

 Description

 Simplify recently-changed code without changing behavior.
-Use only when explicitly invoked (e.g. "simplify", "clean up", "refactor").
+Use by default whenever implementing anything, and when explicitly invoked (e.g. "simplify", "clean up", "refactor").

 Before: